jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 **Flexible.** A weapon with this property can be used to neutralize the benefits of shields and cover.
 As long as the attacker can see the target an attack made with this weapon ignores AC bonuses from shields or half cover and treats three-quarter cover as only half cover.
 Whips, chains, and flails are all **flexible** weapons.

-**Grappling.** These weapons can be used to make a grappling Attack instead of doing damage.
+**Grappling.** These weapons can be used to make a grappling attack instead of doing damage.
 Using a weapon in this way does not require you to have a free hand and you make a melee or ranged weapon attack roll in place of a STR (Athletics) check, but otherwise works in the same way as a normal grappling Attack. **Grappling** weapons tend to also be **flexible** and **monk** weapons, but aren't required to be either.

 **High Crit.** These weapons deal unusually large amounts of damage on a critical hit.
 Whenever you score a critical hit with this weapon maximize the base damage and then roll any extra crit damage dice normally.
 This feature is nullified by targets wearing **tough** armor.
 Chopping weapons like axes and single edged swords and impaling weapons like picks tend to be **high crit** weapons.